travigd/documentation/server/deleting-streams-and-events.md

 version: "4.0.2"
 ---

-Whether an event is deleted or not is defined by metadata in Event Store.
-Stream metadata such as Truncate Before, Max Age and Max Count is used to filter out events that have been considered deleted.
+Meta data in Event Store defines whether an event is deleted or not.
+Stream metadata such as "Truncate Before", "Max Age" and "Max Count" is used to filter out events considered deleted.
 When reading a stream, the index will check the stream's metadata to determine whether any of its events have been deleted.

 `$all` bypasses the index, meaning that it does not check the metadata to determine whether events exist or not.
 As such, events that have been deleted will still be readable until a scavenge has removed them.
 Note that there are a number of requirements for a scavenge to successfully remove events, for more information about this, please see the section on [Scavenging](../scavenging/).